 GISKARD Motion Executive Laboratory

 In the Motion Executive Laboratory, our primary focus is on exploring and enhancing Giskard, a cutting-edge open-source framework dedicated to motion planning and control.
 Giskard introduces a novel approach to trajectory generation for mobile manipulators by leveraging constraint and optimization-based task space control.
 This framework is designed to be user-friendly, offering intuitive Python and ROS interfaces that simplify the process of defining constraints for the optimization problem.
 By solving for the robot’s instantaneous joint velocities, Giskard ensures precise and efficient movement, facilitating flexible and robust manipulation actions.
+Giskard is available as open source.

 Description